Richter

 Reaper Cubase Zoom H6 Vital TAL Noisemaker Field Recording

 Student short film about an earthquake.
 The brief came with one constraint: no commercial sample libraries.
-If a sound appears in this film, I either recorded it or synthesized it from nothing.
+The sound effects came from my own recordings or synthesis.

 That meant walking around campus with a Zoom H6, recording footsteps on wood, concrete, and carpet.
 Slamming doors.
 Crinkling paper.
 Dragging cloth across surfaces.
 Anything that could become "building falling apart" later in the edit.